 Sexuality through the years

-- By the time they’re two years old, you can teach your children the correct names of the parts of their body.
+By the time children are two years old, you can teach them the correct names of the parts of their body.

-- By three or four, many children exhibit interest in sexuality – they might touch their genitals, play ‘doctor’ with neighbourhood children, and ask their parents where babies come from.
+By three or four years, many children exhibit interest in sexuality – they might touch their genitals, play ‘doctor’ with neighbourhood children, and ask their parents where babies come from.

 As you seek to share these core values, the key is to look for teaching opportunities – those everyday times when you easily bring up important issues with your child and share your thoughts.

 For example, as you’re giving your preschooler a bath or changing your toddler’s nappy, you might name the parts of the body and talk about how wonderful the body is.
 Or perhaps you’re watching television with your primary school child and a couple on the show moves into the bedroom – you can talk about your values about intimacy and relationships.
 Or maybe you’re in the car with your 11-year-old and there’s a news story on the radio about abortion – this would be the perfect time to share your beliefs about unwanted pregnancies.

 By taking advantage of teaching opportunities, you can give your children little, easily digestible bits of information and let them know that you’re a family that talks about sexuality.

 It’s not always easy for parents to talk with their children about sexuality, but there’s a three-part process that often makes everyone feel more comfortable and works for all ages:

 First, find out what your child already knows – for example, ‘Where do you think babies come from?’

 Second, correct any misinformation and give the true facts – for example, ‘No, babies don’t grow in their mummy’s tummy.
 They grow in a special place inside their mummy called a uterus’.